Charles R. Johnson (soldier): Military career

-In 1952 he was drafted into the U.S. Army and deployed to South Korea serving as a Browning automatic rifleman in Company B, 15th Infantry Regiment, 3rd Infantry Division.
+In 1952 Johnson was drafted into the United States Army and deployed to South Korea, serving as a Browning automatic rifleman in Company B, 15th Infantry Regiment, 3rd Infantry Division.

 On the night of 11 June 1953, his unit was defending Outpost Harry when it was attacked by an estimated 3,000 People's Volunteer Army (PVA) soldiers.
 After recognizing their situation as untenable, and with disregard for his personal safety, he placed himself between the enemy and his injured comrades, and told them he would hold off the PVA as best as he could.
 His efforts saved the lives of as many as 10 soldiers.

-On 25 September 2020, Johnson was posthumously awarded the Silver Star for his actions at Outpost Harry.
+Johnson was posthumously awarded the Silver Star in 2010 for his actions at Outpost Harry.
+His Silver Star was upgraded to the Medal of Honor on 3 January 2025.